pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-25-review-2-yr-old-courses.md

 - Linked In Learning / Lynda - just a playlist of videos, fairly short duration, not much exercises or projects

 It was also around that time that I started using Kaggle properly, moved from the default Novice tier to a Contributor, strted getting involved in Discussions and some competitions as well.
 I also started using Github for my personal projects, try and contribute to OSS.
+I also read a couple of interesting books such R for data science and Text Mining with R wich were really good.
+Naked Statistics and Developing data products in R were also good but not the kind of books I would ever go back to reread them.

 Overall, it was mostly introductory level stuff.
 I ended up spending some time on some fairly ordinary courses that I would never go back to now.
 But back then, they still served a purpose to keep me busy / motivated while there was not much quality content back then / the wareness was limited.
 Still, keep dooimg the small things.
 They always add up.
 The growth is never linear.
 It's more like compound interest.